-The City receipted \$3,847 in HOME program income in the Integrated Disbursement and Information System (IDIS).
-All of the program income was expended as required by the established guidelines.
+The City did not receipted any HOME program income in the Integrated Disbursement and Information System (IDIS).
+Although, it the City had reciepted program income it would have been expended as required by the established guidelines.
 HOME program incomes are budgeted for eligible program activities and drawn on a first-in, first-out basis.
 No HOME program income was utilized towards planning and administrative costs.
 All program Income was provided for IDIS Activity Numbers: 660 and 661 (Homebuyer Assistance and/or CHDO Activities).